-This week has been full of joy, laughter, learning, newly formed friendships, hard work and harder goodbyes.
+This week has been full of joy, laughter, learning, newly formed friendships, hard work, and harder goodbyes.
 The operating room is unique on the ship, in that those who come to serve can stay as little as two weeks.
-Goodbyes that are so difficult after so little time spent together is a testament in itself to the unique community found onboard Mercy Ships.
+Goodbyes that are so difficult after so little time spent together are a testament in themselves to the unique community found onboard Mercy Ships.
 And so, as I scroll through pictures on my phone, looking for inspiration, I’ve decided to share the most important part of the ship: the people.

-A French surgeon from Australia who addresses everyone with “Hello, darling.”
-A British anesthetist who is constantly singing and answers the phone with “Yes, my love.”
+A French surgeon from Australia addresses everyone with “Hello, darling.”
+A British anesthetist who is constantly singing, answers the phone with “Yes, my love.”
 A Scottish anesthesia assistant who needs “a wee” something.
 A Northern Irish nurse who thinks everything is “brilliant” and tells terribly unfunny jokes.
-That we can come together as one in Christ with a common purpose to serve others, and move past all of the humanness of prejudice and bias, and our differences and misunderstandings is a miracle in itself.
+That we can come together as one in Christ with a common purpose to serve others and move past all of the humanness of prejudice and bias, and our differences and misunderstandings is a miracle in itself.

 So I could tell you about my week spent in general surgery, mostly repairing hernias and removing lipomas.
 Work that is important, though not as glamorous as the facial transformations of maxillofacial surgery.
 But what’s more important are the people that work touches – both the volunteers and the patients.
 We’ve all been transformed by the work being done here, and it’s hard to convey how important it is to others who don’t come here and see for themselves.
 What may seem like a basic procedure is so much more to someone with no access to care.
 So it becomes more than just the surgery.
 It’s hope restored and life without the inconvenience, pain or social stigma attached to the deformities these problems can cause.